mercedes-sandu/Papas-What-Is-Going-On-Eria/README.md

 ### Build

-A build is available for download in this repository.
-Simply download and run it!
+A [build](https://github.com/mercedes-sandu/Papas-What-Is-Going-On-Eria/releases/tag/v1.0.0) is available for download in this repository.
+Download "Papas.What.Is.Going.On.Eria.zip", unzip it where you wish, and run the Papa's What Is Going On Eria application executable.

 ## Resources (Credits)